-Normally the evaluation team will witness an initial assessment or a reassessment of a CAB or two surveillances for every accreditation program.
-Preferably the evaluation team should witness reassessments instead of initial assessments.; this shall be clearly stated in the evaluation program (FM 004).
+Normally the evaluation team will witness an initial assessment or a reassessment of a CAB or two onsite assessment activities for every level 3 scope.
+Preferably the evaluation team should witness reassessments instead of initial assessments.
+In case it is not possible to witness a reassessment or an initial assessment or two other on-site assessment activities, the evaluation team may witness only one on-site assessment activity that covers all accreditation requirements, this shall be clearly stated in the evaluation program (FM 004 and IAF-ILAC A 3 Annex II), the key is that the evaluation team witness the performance of technical activities of the CAB.
 Table 1 below provides additional instructions for each scope.

-Where the number of accredited testing or calibration laboratories is less than 4 at the time of evaluation, the need for a follow-up evaluation before the normal 4 year period shall be considered by the Decision Making Group.
+Where the number of accredited CABs is less than 4 at the time of evaluation, the need for a follow-up evaluation before the normal 4 year period shall be considered by the Decision Making Group, the ARAC MLA Group.

 Since MoUs are being concluded with certain industry sectors, specific attention may be needed to assure the AB's competence to assess in these fields.
-The evaluation team shall consider the need to witness assessments of CAB accredited for accreditation programs endorsed by ARAC, IAF and ILAC.
+The evaluation team shall consider the need to witness assessments of CAB accredited for accreditation schemes endorsed by ARAC, IAF and ILAC.
 Even if witnessing is not considered necessary, the evaluation team shall review records of accreditations granted in those schemes and record this information in the evaluation report.